mdn/mdn/ADRs/004-use-react.md

 framework, and it appears that the Angular community is still fractured because of that break in compatibility.

+I was not able to find any Mozilla websites that use Angular.

 #### Vue

 Vue is another template-based framework that seems to be slightly more